sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 </Button>
 ```

+> Note: that this will change the content of the `playerTab`, but it won't change the current tab to the `Players Tab`.

  * navigate - using absolute path - with multiple outlets - from `teams` to `team/6` and `player/6`:

+To make it better, you can even navigate multiple outlets in one go.
+Like this:

 ```
 <Button